 accredited icon

-Does a DVO show on a police check?
+Does a DVO show on a Nationally Coordinated Criminal History Check?

-Police checks are standard requirements for industries like child care or aged care, and you’ll be required to disclose police check results when seeking employment in these sectors.
+Nationally Coordinated Criminal History Checks are standard requirements for industries like child care or aged care, and you’ll be required to disclose Nationally Coordinated Criminal History Check results when seeking employment in these sectors.
 If you are or have been subject to a domestic violence order (DVO), a police check can be a source of confusion and anxiety.

 Sometimes referred to as a family violence order or family violence intervention order, a DVO is a court-ordered directive to stop violence.
 It will prevent the subject of the order (generally known as the ‘respondent’) from committing domestic violence against the applicant (sometimes referred to as the ‘aggrieved’), their family and friends.
 A DVO can also provide conditions such as limiting contact with other parties, restricting movement and suspending weapons licences.

-So, does a DVO show on a police check?
+So, does a DVO show on a Nationally Coordinated Criminal History Check?
 The specifics of what shows up will depend on which state you live in, but they’ll always be classed as ‘disclosable court outcomes’.
 This includes a wide variety of criminal charges, including convictions, suspended sentences and pending charges.
-A DVO is a civil order given by the courts, so it is not automatically included in police checks.
+A DVO is a civil order given by the courts, so it is not automatically included in Nationally Coordinated Criminal History Checks.
 A DVO is not a criminal conviction, but breaching the terms of a DVO can result in criminal prosecution.
-As such, a DVO won’t show up on your police check unless a breach has occurred.
+As such, a DVO won’t show up on your Nationally Coordinated Criminal History Check unless a breach has occurred.

-How do the conditions of your DVO relate to police checks?
+How do the conditions of your DVO relate to Nationally Coordinated Criminal History Checks?

 To be subject to a DVO, a party must make an application to the courts.
 This party may be the person in danger of violence, the police, an adult on behalf of a child or, with the permission of the court, a child on their own behalf.
 To grant a DVO, a court will generally look for proof of actions such as: